adity365/Exp_14/README.md

 # Experiment 14

+AIM : To study and implement Inheritance and its types

 ## Inheritance
 In general programming, **inheritance** is a concept where one class (called a subclass or derived class) inherits the properties and behaviors (methods) of another class (called a superclass or base class).
 In OOP, the types of inheritance are: